Playing at Cottesloe Golf Club

 Other players on the course have priority at all times and prior to play on course, and Members must report to the Golf Shop.

 Cottesloe Golf Club has its own local rules, some of which may change from time to time.
-To view our current local rules, as of 20 July 2023, please click on the below image.
+To view our current local rules, please click on the below image.

 To be read in conjunction with the Rules of Golf and the Cottesloe Golf Club Local Rule Boards.